Viktors Arājs: Activities during World War II

 The war between Germany and the Soviet Union began on 22 June 1941.
 Shortly afterwards, the Red Army abandoned Riga to the advancing Wehrmacht.
 Arājs then took over an abandoned police precinct house at 19 Valdemāra Street.
-Arājs' future commanders, Franz Stahlecker and Robert Stieglitz, had with them a Latvian translator, Hans Dressler, whom Arājs had known in high school and in the Latvian army.
+Arājs' future commanders, Franz Stahlecker and Robert Stieglitz, had with them a Latvian translator, Hans Dressler, whom Arājs had known in high school and in the Latvian Army.
 Because of this friendship, Arājs was introduced to Stahlecker, got on their best side, and gained their trust.
 Arājs recruited the core of his troops from his student fraternity and Pērkonkrusts.

-On 2 July Arājs learned from Stahlecker during a conference that his unit had to unleash a pogrom that was supposed to appear spontaneous.
+On 2 July, Arājs learned from Stahlecker during a conference that his unit had to unleash a pogrom that was supposed to appear spontaneous.
 On 4 July 1941, the German leadership turned loose "Security Group Arājs", generally referred to as the Arājs Kommando or Special Commando (Sonderkommando) Arājs.
-On the same day, the Germans ran a recruiting advertisement in the occupation-controlled Latvian language newspaper Tēvija (Latvian:: Fatherland): "To all patriotic Latvians, Pērkonkrusts members, Students, Officers, Militiamen, and Citizens, who are ready to actively take part in the cleansing of our country of undesirable elements" should enroll themselves at the office of the Security Group at 19 Valdemāra Street.
+On the same day, the Germans ran a recruiting advertisement in the occupation-controlled Latvian language newspaper Tēvija (Fatherland): "To all patriotic Latvians, Pērkonkrusts members, Students, Officers, Militiamen, and Citizens, who are ready to actively take part in the cleansing of our country of undesirable elements" should enroll themselves at the office of the Security Group at 19 Valdemāra Street.
 On 4 July Arājs and his henchmen trapped about 20 Jews, who had not been able to take flight before the advancing Germans, in the Riga Synagogue on Gogoļa Street.
 There they were burnt alive while hand grenades were thrown through the windows.

 The Arājs commando consisted of 500–1500 volunteers.
 The unit murdered approximately 26,000 people, first in Latvia and then in Belarus.
 Arājs was promoted to police major in 1942, and in 1943 to SS-Sturmbannführer.
 Herberts Cukurs, the former Latvian pilot, was the adjutant to Arājs.

-Arajs Kommando were notorious for their ill treatment of women.
+The Arajs Kommando were notorious for their ill-treatment of women.
 Viktors Arājs raped a Jewish woman, Zelma Shepshelovitz, during the war.
 Her testimony served a crucial part in the trials of war criminals.